 Healthizen.com defines Shopaholism as “a compulsive shopping, shopping addiction, or compulsive buying is basically characterized by an uncontrollable desire to make purchases when there is really no need for the same.
 Oniomania is the technical term used to describe shopaholism.”

 Shopaholics are people obsessed with buying stuff, even they really don’t need it.
-Initially shopping addiction only referred to uncontrolled compulsion to buy clothes, gadgets, furniture etc. Today, thanks to the internet we can obsess over anything including education, travels, services, advices, advertisements and what not!
+Initially, shopping addiction only referred to the uncontrolled compulsion to buy clothes, gadgets, furniture etc. Today, thanks to the internet we can obsess over anything including education, travels, services, advice, advertisements and what not!

 As scientists say, such activity is caused due to the need for something else or to compensate for the “emptiness inside”.
 That means shopaholics try to cover their existing problems with new things.
 This category of people also includes chocoholics, as they fondly call themselves;who consume sweets (chocolates, ice creams etc.) in huge quantities to fend off depression.
 People with abundant financial resources at their disposal, use shopping as a means to keep stress at bay, by exorbitantly indulging in a luxurious lifestyle- from buying expensive jewelry, expensive watches, modern devices to unnecessary tawdry stuff.

 Heated debates as going on in the intellectual circles whether to consider shopping addiction as a disease or not.
 According to researchers, it has been found that some people buy items just to make a purchase even if they do not really need it.
 And then, there are certain kinds of shopaholics who tend to buy peculiar items.
 I’m sure that everyone can relate to having a certain friend who cannot refrain from buying new shoes or lingerie as they pass by some shop’s window despite having umpteen numbers of the same.

 SHOPPING- A HOBBY, A STRESS BUSTER OR AN ADDICTION?